-His son, Giovanni, who decided to expand his father’s distillery by obtaining a new distillation plant from a wood-burning locomotive.
+The history of Grappa Poli is a family history.
+It began in 1898 when the progenitor Giobatta, producer of straw hats with a passion for marc brandy, decided to install a small distillery on his cart with which to go from house to house.
+To treasure that simple but at the same time brilliant idea, he thought about it, his son, Giovanni, who decided to expand his father’s distillery by obtaining a new distillation system from the wood-fired steamer of a locomotive.
 Cultured and progressive Giovanni always turned his gaze towards the future and technological innovations such as the first cars and the telephone.
-He owes his will to transform the distillery, based in Schiavon, near Bassano del Grappa in Veneto, into a large company now known all over the world.
+He was responsible for the desire to transform the distillery, based in Schiavon municipality near Bassano del Grappa in Veneto, into a large company now known all over the world.

 In addition to the Schiavon headquarters, Poli Distilleria has also opened a museum in the historic center of Bassano del Grappa where you can discover how the history of grappa blends with alchemy.